The Border Consortium: Burmese Refugee Camps Photo Essay (November 2025)

-Karen kids at a school.
+Karen kids at a school (The Border Consortium)

 Earlier this year I volunteered with the highly esteemed NGO ‘The Border Consortium’ (TBC), started by my friend and neighbour, Jack Dunford (MBE).
 Jack has been responsible for feeding and housing hundreds of thousands of Burmese refugees on the Thai/Burma border since the early ‘80s.
 TBC operations are based out of Mae Sot, Thailand, which I first visited as a backpacker in the 90s.
+I have done a lot of NGO photography, but this one was special as it was so close to home.
+I was recently interviewed about my experience on the border with The Border Consortium, as well as my 30+ years of working in Southeast Asia on The Insight Myanmar Podcast.

 I documented five of the nine camps that stretch over a huge section of the Thai border, from Central to Northern Thailand.
 As it happened, the day I started was a couple of days after the world’s richest man had thrown USAID “into the wood chipper”.
 No ‘phasing out’, just medical services for tens of thousands of people shuttered overnight.
 Old folks unplugged from their oxygen, things like that.